 We suggest eight to ten days.
 This gives you time enough to explore either the southern or the northern circuit.
 As mentioned before, the country is huge so combining the north and south will involve a lot of traveling and flying time which you may rather want to spend on safari game drives.
 We recommend spending one night in the city closest to your international airport and from there two nights per lodge.

 The best time to visit Tanzania is in the dry season, which runs from June to October.
 Animals are much easier to find during this period since they have to concentrate around water and there is less vegetation for them to hide in.
 There are fewer mosquitoes at this time of the year, because there is almost no rain which also means skies are open and sunny.
 It is the high season though, so expect crowds.
 The famous wildebeest mass migration (also known as the Great Migration) usually peaks during June and July in the Serengeti, the most popular time for visitors to converge on the area en masse.
-We suggest traveling to the Serengeti between May and June to avoid the crowds but still enjoy spectacular wildlife sightings, including the big five – elephant, rhino, leopard, buffalo and lion.
+We suggest traveling to the Serengeti between May and June to avoid the crowds but still enjoy spectacular wildlife sightings, including the big five – elephant, rhino, leopard, buffalo, and lion.

-Read more about the best time to visit Tanzania
+Read more about the best time to visit Tanzania.

 There are three international airports in Tanzania:

 Anti-malaria medication is recommended so you are safe during your safari in Tanzania.
 Proof of yellow fever vaccination upon arrival is required as well if you are traveling from yellow fever endemic countries/regions.
-You can find that list here or visit your nearest travel clinic.

 The number one rule for packing for a Tanzania safari is compact!
 Size does matter since, in all probability, you’ll be flying in small planes to get from lodge to lodge so use small, soft and durable luggage as far as possible.
 In addition to taking a good camera, pack cotton clothing in neutral colors, a waterproof jacket, walking shoes and sandals, swimwear, sunscreen, mosquito repellent and hand sanitizer.
 Although most lodges are equipped to deal with medical emergencies, its a good idea to carry basic first aid medication with you.
 Binoculars and a torch are always handy as well as an international travel adapter plug for your devices.